 Instagram is the new Facebook these days.
-The social media addiction is real and with the app not letting you post the recent picture from a trip or a delicious dinner, you might be left wondering about the problem.
+Social media addiction is real, and with the app not letting you post a recent picture from a trip or a delicious dinner, you might be left wondering about the problem.
 We will share methods to fix Instagram not letting you post from iPhone and Android.

 Are you using Instagram on a sketchy internet connection?
 You should disable and enable mobile data or Wi-Fi and try again after some time.
 You can also enable and disable Airplane mode on your iPhone or Android.

 In short, make sure you are dealing with a working internet connection while posting on Instagram.

 4. Check Instagram Servers

 Instagram is no stranger to occasional outrages.
 The Facebook-owned company has faced multiple huge outrages in recent times.

 You can go to Downdetector and search for Instagram.
 If you witness heavy server downspikes (which you will), it’s an issue from Instagram’s side.

 You don’t have to do anything now.
 Let Instagram fix the issue from their side and get the latest updates from the company on other social media platforms.

 If you deal with huge RAW image files to upload on Instagram, the service might not let you post them.